longndt/react-course/react-javascript/extras/environment_setup.md

 # Development Environment Setup Guide

-> 📋 **Purpose**: This comprehensive guide provides detailed instructions for setting up your complete React development environment.
-Complete this setup **before** starting Lesson 1, as the lessons focus on React concepts rather than tool installation.
+> 📋 **Purpose** This comprehensive guide provides detailed instructions for setting up your complete React development environment.
+Complete this setup **before**starting Lesson 1, as the lessons focus on React concepts rather than tool installation.

 This guide provides comprehensive instructions for setting up your React development environment.
 We'll focus on using Visual Studio Code as our primary IDE and establish a complete professional workflow.